breznak/rootbeer1/README.md

 You need to have the CUDA Toolkit and CUDA Driver installed to use Rootbeer.
 Download it from http://www.nvidia.com/content/cuda/cuda-downloads.html

+If you do not have nVidia GPU you still can develop and test your code with CUDA emulation:
+ *) cuda -deviceemu  : compile cuda with "-deviceemu", (deprecated) *) gpuOcelot : to run nVidia CUDA emulation on any CPU or AMD GPUs, Linux/Windows

 ## Twitter

 Rootbeer announcements are pushed to @rootbeer_gpu